 One goal of daylight saving time is to have more days with sunlight during working hours.

-The amount of daylight an area gets differs based on where it’s located.
+The amount of daylight an area gets differs based on its location.
 Northern cities tend to get more dark days, or days with less than 10 hours of daylight in a year.
-A city's location within a time zone matters, too.
+A city’s location within a time zone matters, too.
 The further west a city is in a time zone, the later its sunrises and sunsets will be.

 Shifting to permanent daylight saving time would affect some cities more than others.
-Bangor, Maine would have 98 more sunrises after 7 a.m. if it was on permanent daylight saving time.
+Bangor, Maine would have 98 more sunrises after 7 a.m. if it were on permanent daylight saving time.
 But Washington, DC, which is further west than Bangor, would get 44 more sunrises after 7 a.m.